Understanding the alphabet of music

-Gaining a real comprehension of how the musical alphabet works underlies many music skills like staff reading and understanding chords and key signatures.
+Gaining a real comprehension of how the musical note alphabet works is essential for many music skills like staff reading and understanding chords and key signatures.
 Start your music studies with a good foundation by learning the musical alphabet.

 Why is the Musical Alphabet Important?

-The musical alphabet connects the notes on a page of sheet music with the notes on the keyboard.
-If you know the musical alphabet, you can read music much more easily.
+If you know the alphabet of music inside and out, you can read music much more easily.
 Piano students should be able to say the musical alphabet forward or backward, starting on any letter.
 For example, the musical alphabet forward starting on E is E, F, G, A, B, C, D. Backward starting on F is F, E, D, C, B, A, G. Piano students should also be able to say the musical alphabet in skips.
 This means they skip every other letter, for example, A, C, E, G, B, D, F.

-When a music student knows how to say the musical alphabet forward and backward, in both steps and skips, starting on any letter, then they can identify any note written on a musical staff.
-An easy note to find on the treble staff is G because the treble clef sign was designed to mark the line that corresponds to the note letter G. If you know the position of that one note, G, and know the musical alphabet well, you can easily name the other notes on the treble staff.
+When a music student knows how to say the music note alphabet forward and backward, in both steps and skips, starting on any letter, then they can identify any note written on a musical staff.
+For example, an easy note to find on the treble staff is G because the treble clef sign was designed to mark the line that corresponds to the note letter G. If you know the position of that one note, G, and know the music note alphabet well, you can easily name the other notes on the treble staff.
 How?
 By stepping or skipping up and down the musical alphabet.

 Enjoy learning the Musical Alphabet together.
-Here are some ideas for games you can play to help your child learn the musical alphabet.
+Here are some games you can play to help your child learn alphabet of music.